Canon 5D Mark IV vs T5i

 Studio photographers will appreciate that the Canon 5D Mark IV (unlike the T5i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 5D Mark IV is a recent model that features in the current product line-up of Canon.
-In contrast, the T5i has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the T5i has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T5i was succeeded by the Canon T6i.
+Further information on the features and operation of the 5D Mark IV and T5i can be found, respectively, in the Canon 5D Mark IV Manual (free pdf) or the online Canon T5i Manual.

 So what is the bottom line?
 Is the Canon 5D Mark IV better than the Canon T5i or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.